Report #4: KL836 - How many lounges can I visit in DPS?

-During my visit to the toilet, I noticed that besides the Zenology products, the toilet was mostly the same as what I would fine in economy class.
+During my visit to the toilet, I noticed that besides the Zenology products, the toilet was mostly the same as what I would find in economy class.

-From the gate, I walked along the pier to the main retail area, but this time we arrived at gte D34 which was slightly farther than D44 it used on the previous flight.
+From the gate, I walked along the pier to the main retail area, but this time we arrived at gate D34 which was slightly farther than D44 it used on the previous flight.

 The lounge was rather acceptable as an arrival lounge, but I couldn't say so for a departure lounge as what I experienced on the previous flight.
 During both visits, I found the lounge to be quite quiet, which made it suitable to take a brief rest.

 Seating with smaller side table compared with Garuda Indonesia international business class lounge at DPS.
 First two images are the seating found at dnata lounge, while the next two are those at Garuda Indonesia international business class lounge.